CH-nexDigital/tuto-elastic/README.md

 # start-elastic

-A simple tutorial to begin with Elasticsearch, Logstash, Kibana combined with Confluent Kafka.
+This is a simple tutorial to begin with Elasticsearch, Logstash and Kibana combined with Confluent Kafka.

 ## Prerequisites